Woo Chul (Woochul) Shin

 Bellevue, WA

-* Developed AI Orchestration and Responsible AI components for Amazon's Nova AI models.
+* Developed AI Orchestration and Responsible AI components for Amazon Nova AI models.

 Software Engineer, Kakao (Jun.
 2024 -- Jul.
 2024)